abhishekunique/weirdl_franka_interface/README.md

 ## Issue with Robotiq
 If the robotiq server results in this issue: https://github.com/facebookresearch/fairo/issues/1383 Kill the tmux session and restart.
-Otherwise restart NUC
+Otherwise restart the NUC

 ## User stop mode
 If the robot enters user stop mode, the polymetis-server will crash unfortunately.
 If the robot